Sladozevik/CarND-Deep-Learning/CarND-Traffic-Sign-Classifier-Project-master/writeup_template.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

-The code for training the model is located in the 11th cell of the ipython notebook.
+The code for training the model is in the 11th cell of the ipython notebook.

 To train the model, I used an Adam optimizer (already implemented in the LeNet lab).
 Final settings used were: